Setting up the project

 })

-To test the updates we will subscribe to IET and ZHT stocks by sending a message that looks like this.
+To test the updates subscribe to IET and ZHT stocks by sending the following message:

 {